 #1 – Your Ability to Survive Without Sleep

 For the first two weeks after the birth of your child, you can survive completely on adrenaline and the awesome smell of your very own baby.
 Yes, it’s true.
 You feel elated, in love as though Cupid himself cast a spell upon you.
 Warning: this lasts exactly two weeks, then you crash.
 You’ll realize that the adrenaline is replaced somewhat by coffee, yet the baby scent still captivates you.
 Fast forward to baby number two, then three, and you can kiss a good night’s sleep goodbye for what seems like forever.
-There is hope, you just have to hang on for five or so years (unless you keep having kids like I did).
-Be patient, you might sleep through the night again real soon, okay, in ten years’ time.
+There is hope, you just have to hang on for five or so years (unless you keep having kids).
+Be patient, you might sleep through the night again real soon, okay, in ten years.
 The great news is that you will make it through on short naps and falling asleep while reading stories at the bedside.

 #2 – Your Ability to be Patient